sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

 root.render(<App />);
 ```

+### Batching Updates

+All updates will be automatically batched,
+including updates inside of
-Automatic batching in promises, async code and native event handlers:
+**promises, async code and native event handlers**:

 ```js
 function handleClick() {